About the Legislative Drafting Office

 How we do it

 We are lawyers trained in the specialism of legislative drafting.
 It takes a number of years to become proficient in the art of turning policies into law.
-We work closely with policy officers across Government who tell us what they want in any new legislation, which could cover a diverse range of subject matters, to contain.
+We work closely with policy officers across Government who tell us what they want in any new legislation, which could cover a diverse range of subject matters.
 It is our job to assist them in developing these drafting instructions and to test the effectiveness and legal soundness of the proposals.
 We also provide a confidential drafting service to Scrutiny panels and individual members who wish to challenge or improve proposed Government legislation by making changes to it.

 We are a team of professionals who pride ourselves in maintaining in our work high standards of integrity, quality and independence.
 The values of the States of Jersey are integral to how we achieve our goals.

-Drafting Practice Manual
+Current Drafting Practice

 Training manual for instructing officers

-Making new legislation: A guide to instructing the drafter
+Making new legislation: a guide to instructing the drafter